 by Scott Mehl © Unofficial Royalty 2015

-In 1952, while still at Girton College, Dina met her future husband, King Hussein of Jordan, at the home of a mutual relative in London.
-Hussein, six years younger than Dina, was a student at the Harrow School in England at the time.
+In 1952, while still at Girton College, Dina met her future husband King Hussein of Jordan at the home of a mutual relative in London.
+Hussein, six years younger than Dina, was a student at the Harrow School in England.
 That same year, he became King upon his father’s abdication.
-Two years later, Hussein’s mother Queen Zein announced the engagement of the young couple.
+Two years later, Hussein’s mother Queen Zein announced the couple’s engagement.
 They married on April 18, 1955, and Dina was given the title Queen of Jordan.
 However, the marriage was full of discord from the beginning.
 Hussein intended that his wife would have no political role or input, while the well-educated Dina found this very stifling.
 There was also much tension between Dina and her mother-in-law.
 Queen Zein had promoted the wedding but then found that she resented Dina taking her position as the senior female in the kingdom.
 A daughter was born in 1956, but the marriage was beyond saving:

 Later that year, Hussein informed Dina that he was divorcing her.
-Their divorce became final on June 24, 1957, at which time she lost her title of Queen.
-She became HRH Princess Dina Abdul-Hamid of Jordan.
+When the divorce became final on June 24, 1957, Dina lost her title of Queen and was styled HRH Princess Dina Abdul-Hamid of Jordan.

 Dina later returned to Egypt, and in 1970, and married Asad Sulayman Abd al-Qadir, a high-ranking official in the Palestine Liberation Organization.
 In 1983, a year after al-Qadir was imprisoned by the Israelis, Dina negotiated his release, along with 8,000 other prisoners.